luongvo/spring_hibernate_jpa_db2/README.md

 HOW TO INSTALL

-Run this command in CMD, replace <PATH TO DB2JCC FILE> by path to db2jcc.jar in lib folder.
+- Run this command in CMD, replace <PATH TO DB2JCC FILE> by path to db2jcc.jar in lib folder.

 mvn install:install-file -Dfile=<PATH TO DB2JCC FILE> -DgroupId=com.ibm.db2 -DartifactId=db2jcc -Dversion=3.66.46 -Dpackaging=jar -DgeneratePom=true

+- Build and run project, see the log in console